Klosterneuburg: History

 Archaeological findings denote a settlement of the area already during the Neolithic period.
 In the Roman era (1st to 5th centuries), a fort of the Danubian limes stood at the site of Klosterneuburg on the northwestern border of the Pannonia.
 After Charlemagne had defeated the Avars, a Carolingian settlement in the newly established Avar March recorded as Omundesdorf may correspond to the site of the town.
 Klosterneuburg itself was first mentioned as Nivvenburc (Neuburg, "New Castle") in an 1108 deed.

-In 1113 it became the residence of the Babenberg margrave Leopold III, the later patron saint of Austria.
+In 1113 it became the residence[after Melk] of the Babenberg margrave Leopold III, the later patron saint of Austria.
 In 1114 Leopold, son-in-law of the Salian emperor Henry IV by his marriage with Agnes of Wailingen, had a princely castle erected together with a collegiate church on a hill rising directly from the banks of the Danube, which he transferred to Augustinian canons in 1133.
 This order is one of the oldest and richest of its kind in Austria; it owned much of the land upon which today the north-western suburbs of Vienna stand.
 Later, Duke Leopold VI of Austria (d.
 1230) also had his residence there during parts of his reign.
 It was also here where Leopold VI's eldest son climbed a tree, fell and died.
 The monastery complex include the old chapel of 1318, with Leopold's tomb and the Verdun Altar, dating from the 12th century, the treasury and relic-chamber, the library with 30,000 volumes and numerous manuscripts, the picture gallery, the collection of coins, the theological hall, and the winecellar, containing an immense tun like that at Heidelberg.